clarkeallan931/BasketballProject/README.md

 To answer the question above (Were NBA players more valuable in the 80's-00's than today?), I needed to group the top 96 win share seasons by decade.

-I looped through my winshares dataFrame and ran if statements based on the third digit in the year.
-19**7**0
+I looped through my winshares dataFrame and ran if statements based on the third digit in the year (19**7**0).
+For this analysis 1979-1980 would be considered the 70's and 1989-1990 would be considered the 80.